2 Distributions for statistical models

 A further characteristic of a distribution family is the number of parameters, with choices such as

-A distribution family is comprised of a finite or infinite number of distributions corresponding to particular instances of the parameter values.
+A distribution family consists of a finite or infinite set of distributions that correspond to specific instances of parameter values.

 Lastly, it is important to take into account the general structure of the distribution: